v1k0d3n/kubelab/README.md

 ## The Lab
 Lab environment is found in the `kube-config` directory.

+## Guestbook NodePort Setup
+I've made the guestbook demo dead simple, by using `type: NodePort`.
+If that's all your looking for, and you want a really simple walkthrough, then head over to `jinkit-demo/kube/demo/guestbook`.
+To prevent any additional index-finger carpal tunnel, go to the README.md located [here](https://github.com/v1k0d3n/kubelab/tree/master/jinkit-demo/kube/demo/guestbook).

 ## Demo Files
 Demo files are located in the `jinkit-demo` directory.
 Most of the demo's are taken from the upstream Kubernetes project.
 I would strongly suggest using their vagrant lab first, as it has working DNS, TLS and some other nice additions.
 It's a complete solution.
 To take things further, I have included configurations for Kubernetes in an Atomic environment.
 Atomic has some interesting features including RPM-OSTree and Cockpit.
 Please review documentation at http://www.jinkit.com/kubernetes-lab-for-openstack/ for more information.